The Croagh Patrick hike is a tough, 7km linear trail that takes between 3 and 4 hours to complete, depending on pace.

 People climbing Croagh Patrick in 1910.
 Courtesy of the Irish Capuchin Provincial Archives

 Considered to be Ireland’s holiest mountain, Croagh Patrick is renowned for its Patrician Pilgrimage in honour of Saint Patrick, Ireland’s patron Saint.
-It was at the summit of the mountain that Saint Patrick fasted for forty days in 441 AD.

 You’ll find the Croagh Patrick Visitor Centre (aka Teach na Miasa) just past the car park where there’s a coffee shop, restaurant and toilets.
-I’d recommend that you nip in here and grab a stick (€4 a few years back).

 When you leave the car park, you’ll make your way onto a tarmac road and you keep going until you reach some steps.
-It’s from here that the Croagh Patrick walk really starts.

-3. The Croagh Patrick hike begins
+3. Then Croagh Patrick hike begins

-From the steps, you’ll notice the ground underfoot start to become rocky, sometimes muddy and always uneven.
 You’ll start to notice a gentle increase in the incline from here, as you walk up along a little stream.

 The views start to open up a little behind you, and you get your first glimpse of the islands on Clew Bay.
-There’s plenty of places to rest up if you need it.

 4. The ‘half way’ point

-Head towards the foot of what nearly looks like a second mountain.
+When you’re ready, head towards the foot of what nearly looks like a second mountain.
 It’s time to make your final descent.
-When we did this last, it took us 40 minutes to reach the summit from this point.

-6. The reward
+6. The summit

 When you reach the summit, you’ll be greeted (hopefully) with one of the best views in Ireland.
-It really doesn’t get much better than this.
+In front of you, the mighty Clew Bay dazzles.

-In front of you, the mighty Clew Bay opens up.
-Take a seat and soak it all up.
 The story goes that Clew Bay has 365 islands – one for every day of the year.
+You’ll notice a little church at the summit, too.

 It was on the summit of the mountain that Saint Patrick fasted for forty days in 441 AD and, according to The Book of Armagh, built a Church.

-During an archaeological excavation on the summit in 1995, the foundation of a stone oratory dating back to between 430 and 890 AD was unearthed.
-The white Church pictured above was built in the early 1900s by Dr Healy, Archbishop of Tuam, and Fr Michael McDonald.
+This was confirmed during an archaeological excavation on the summit in 1995 – the foundation of a stone oratory dating back to between 430 and 890 AD was unearthed.

-Things to do near Croagh Patrick
+Things to do nearby

-1. Post-hike food (and/or pints)
+1. Post-hike food

 If you’re in need of a feed after climbing Croagh Patrick, you’ve this lovely little pub just outside the car park where you can grab a victory pint and a bite to eat.
-Or, there are plenty of restaurants in Westport and loads of pubs in Westport to drop into, also.
-There’s also lots of hotels in Westport and B&Bs in Westport if you’re looking for somewhere to stay.

 - Doolough Valley (25-minute drive)